 Groundbreaking and Site Dedication: 18 June 2011 by Walter F. González

 On October 24, 2012, the construction of the Fort Lauderdale Florida Temple reached a major milestone with the installation of the angel Moroni statue atop the spire.
-Attachment of the exterior panels is completed, and window installation is underway.

 Ground was broken for the Fort Lauderdale Florida Temple on Saturday, June 18, 2011, where Elder Walter F. González presided, accompanied by Elder William R. Walker, Executive Director of the Temple Department.
 The event marked the formal commencement of construction of Florida's second temple.

 On April 7, 2011, a Special Warranty Deed was recorded by Broward County, which officially transferred ownership of the temple site from G.L.
 Homes of Davie Associates IV, Ltd. to the Corporation of the Presiding Bishop of The Church of Jesus Christ of Latter-day Saints.